-Additionally, Chateau Lagrange is one of the few Saint Julien properties to produce a white Bordeaux wine.
-They have 7 hectares of vines used to make dry, white Bordeaux wine.
+Additionally, Chateau Lagrange is one of the few Medoc properties to produce a white Bordeaux wine.
+They have 7 hectares of vines used for planting white Bordeaux wine grapes.
 Those 7 hectares are planted to 60% Sauvignon Blanc, 20% Semillon and 20% Sauvignon Gris.
 They removed all of their Muscadelle vines.
 The white wine of Lagrange, which began production in 1996 is sold under the name of Les Arums de Lagrange.

 When to Drink Chateau Lagrange, Anticipated Maturity, Decanting Time

 Chateau Lagrange is not a wine that is fun to drink on the young side.
 The wine is too powerful and tannic in its youth.
 Young vintages can be decanted for an average of 2-3 hours, give or take.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.